isle-dev/BYTESIZED32-Refactored/README.md

-# RefactoredByte-sized32
+# BYTESIZED32
-RefactoredByte-sized32 text games for code generation tasks on virtual environments.
+Byte-sized text games for code generation tasks on virtual environments.

 ## Quickstart
 Clone the repository: